Canadian cleaning procurement glossary

 - Request for Proposal (RFP)

-A formal procurement notice used by Canadian government buyers to solicit competitive bids for goods or services, including cleaning and janitorial contracts.
+A formal procurement notice used by Canadian government buyers to solicit competitive bids for goods or services of every kind, from professional services and construction to IT, facilities, and cleaning contracts.

 - CanadaBuys

-The Government of Canada's central electronic tendering service for federal goods and services procurement, including most federal cleaning contracts.
+The Government of Canada's central electronic tendering service for federal goods and services procurement across all categories, from IT and consulting to construction, facilities, and cleaning.

 - MERX

-A commercial Canadian e-tendering platform widely used by provincial governments, municipalities, school boards, and Crown corporations to post procurement notices including cleaning RFPs.
+A commercial Canadian e-tendering platform, operated by Mediagrif, widely used by provincial governments, municipalities, school boards, and Crown corporations to post procurement notices across every industry.

 - Goods and Services Identification Number (GSIN)